The Doe-Eyed Girl With Late August Skin

 when we’re in love

-and it’s the one thing that we cannot bear
+And it's the one thing we cannot bear

 when our beds are haunted